dsc-courses/dsc10-2024-fa/syllabus.md

 ### Welcome Survey

 Please fill out this short [Welcome Survey](https://forms.gle/Q71C5HGCYxYVsMyy6) at the start of the quarter.
-This is required of all students, and you will receive some participation credit for completing it.
+This is required of all students.

 ### Pretest